Branching processes with pairwise interactions: Introduction and main results

 Observe that the total natural birth rate, given that the size of the population is $z \in \mathbb{N}$, is thus $\rho z$ and the natural death rate $dz$.
 In particular, when $\rho>0$, the parameter $\pi_{i}/\rho$ represents the probability of having $i$ new individuals born at each reproduction event.
 Then, the function

-characterises completely the underlying branching mechanism of the BPI-process, i.e., when $c = b=0$, the BPI-process becomes a continuous time BGW process whose branching mechanism is given by $\Psi_{d, \rho}$.
+characterises completely the underlying branching mechanism of the BPI-process, i.e.\ when $c = b=0$, the BPI-process becomes a continuous-time BGW process whose branching mechanism is given by $\Psi_{d, \rho}$.
 In the sequel, we refer to $\Psi_{d,\rho}$ defined in \eqref{eq9} as the {\it branching mechanism}.

-On the other hand, the extra death rate $cz(z - 1)$ models competition pressure, i.e., deaths may occur if one of the $z$ individuals select another from the remaining $z-1$ ones at constant rate $c$ and then kills it.
-The extra birth rate $bz(z-1)$ corresponds to the interaction coming from cooperation, i.e. when $b>0$, each pair of individuals interact and produce $i$ new individuals with probability $b_{i}/b$.
+On the other hand, the extra death rate $cz(z - 1)$ models competition pressure, i.e., deaths may occur if one of the $z$ individuals selects another from the remaining $z-1$ ones at constant rate $c$ and then kills it.
+The extra birth rate $bz(z-1)$ corresponds to the interaction coming from cooperation, i.e.\ when $b>0$, each pair of individuals interact and produce $i$ new individuals with probability $b_{i}/b$.
 These interactions motivate the introduction of the function

 which characterises the cooperation and competition mechanisms of the BPI-process.
 In the sequel, we refer to $\Phi_{c,b}$ as the {\it interaction mechanism}.